Donation of personal archive and collection of Leiden Sinologist Robert van Gulik

 Fund for the sinological collections

-Concurrently with the donation to the UBL, the family decided to set up a named fund with the Leiden University Fund.
-The fund is intended to stimulate research into the life and work of Robert van Gulik, for example through fellowships, but also by supporting the opening up and digitisation of the archive and collection.
+Concurrently with the donation to the UBL, the family set up a fund at the Leiden University Fund.
+The Robert van Gulik Fund for the sinological collections of Leiden University Libraries is intended to stimulate research into the life and work of Robert van Gulik and publications about it, including through fellowships.
+In addition, targeted purchases can be made with the fund and activities related to the collections can be supported.
 Sinologists, writers, diplomats and others who support the work of Robert van Gulik are expressly invited to contribute to the fund.
-This will make the collection more available for education and research, and this outstanding Leiden scholar can receive the attention he deserves.
+This will make the collection better accessible for education and research, giving this remarkable academic the attention he deserves.